MarieCHessler/a-quiz/README.md

 <br>

 ### Known issues
+* Hover effect and reversed colors on Next button have stopped working on smaller screens
-* No known remaining bugs
+* No other known remaining bugs

 <br>